 for what your methods section should look like.
 Do not just copy it straight out;

 modify it for your particular survey.
-(Unfortunately, it is not formatted in a very readable manner.)
+Here is a PDF that shows the method section in a more readable format.

 - Your results will be mostly in the form of graphs and tables.
 If a significance

 test is appropriate, you may do one.
 In class we will discuss various methods of doing

 significance tests on ordinal data, or I will provide references for you.

 - Evaluate your results in light of your hypothesis or

 hypotheses.
 Begin with a clear statement of the support or